ikim025/ucr-cs100/textbook/using-bash/file-permission/README.md

 ![screenshot-sjin010 tango-18 -hw4](https://cloud.githubusercontent.com/assets/9039778/5392126/ebe71682-80d7-11e4-90f0-39dabe72c83b.png)

-The new file's permissions changes.
+The new file's permissions changed.

 ###chmod - modify file access rights
 Use this command to change file's permission which is created by owner.
 Just simply type `chmod 600 file`

 The 600 is the file's permission setting.
-As mentioned before, the machine thinks the permission settings as a series of bits.
+As we are pointing out above, the machine thinks the permission settings as a series of bits.

 ![screenshot-sjin010 tango-18 -hw4-1](https://cloud.githubusercontent.com/assets/9039778/5392292/580b3f04-80d9-11e4-85ea-723411b89cc6.png)

-Or you can type the permission changes by characters that you want to change.
-`chmod u=r,g=rx,o=rwx file2`
+Or you can type the permission changes by characters that you want to change. `chmod u=r,g=rx,o=rwx file2`

 ![screenshot-sjin010 tango-18 -hw4](https://cloud.githubusercontent.com/assets/9039778/5392365/1037afb8-80da-11e4-98c6-0944cd6ea2f2.png)

 If you are willing to set your files as private in the lab, you can change all the directories setting in your account as `700` that only you can read, write and execute the files.

 ####Sticky bit
 In the directory `/tmp`, any user can store files in `/tmp` but only the owner of the file has the rights to modify or delete the file from `/tmp`.

 ![screenshot-sjin010 tango-18 -](https://cloud.githubusercontent.com/assets/9039778/5392828/95942aba-80df-11e4-9af4-1c65a4d05b7a.png)